 You can learn more about Child Safeguard by watching this video.

 World Wide Swim School and Child Safeguard formed a partnership to implement the Aquatics Industry Child Safe Training, which led to the introduction of an online training platform, the Child Safe Training Hub.
-The Hub provides e-learning Modules and resources to simplify and streamline information.
-It provides guidance on how to comply with the 10 Child Safe Standards.
+In addition, the Hub provides e-learning Modules and resources to simplify and streamline information.
+Similarly, it provides guidance on how to comply with the 10 Child Safe Standards.
 And provides all the necessary tools to draft a comprehensive Child Safe Policy.